 Defamation vs. False Light: What Is the Difference?

-If you suspect that false or misleading information about you has been shared or publicly distributed in any other way, then you may have a claim under defamation laws.
-On the other hand, if you can't make a claim related to defamation, you may still have a cause of action under laws related to what is referred to as being cast in a "false light."
+If you suspect that false or misleading information about you has been shared or publicly distributed, you may have a claim under defamation laws.
+On the other hand, if you can't bring a defamation case, you may still have a cause of action for false light invasion of privacy claims.

-It's important that you understand the differences between the two "reputational harm" causes of action, defamation vs. false light.
-This will give you a better understanding of what you need to prove, as well as the strengths and scope of your claim.
+It's important that you understand the differences between reputational tort law claims.
+This will give you a better understanding of the strengths and scope of your claim and the things you need to prove to win your case.

 Defamation and False Light: Comparing the Elements

-Defamation and false light are similar causes of action that relate to disclosures of false or misleading information.
-Because there's substantial overlap between the two causes of action, many states -- such as Colorado -- don't recognize false light as a separate cause of action.
+Defamation and false light are similar causes of action.
+They relate to disclosures of false or misleading information.
+Because there's great overlap between them, many states don't recognize the privacy tort of false light as a separate cause of action.

-When determining the strength and scope of your claim, you should first determine the applicable state law and whether you have access to a false light cause of action.
+A plaintiff must first determine the strength and scope of their claim.
+This means figuring out the applicable law (jurisdiction) and whether you have access to a false light action in your state.

-To start, let's take a look at the basic causes of action for both defamation and false light.
+To start, let's take a look at the basic elements of both defamation and false light cases.

 The Parts of a Defamation Claim